 Lake Havasu City, Arizona was established in 1963 after businessman Robert McCulloch purchased the land in 1958.

-McCulloch bought the London Bridge in 1968 when the City of London placed it for auction.
-He had an idea that it would be a successful lure for tourists and potential home buyers.
+McCulloch bought a London Bridge in 1968 when the City of London placed it for auction.
+He had an idea that it might be a successful lure for tourists and potential home buyers including retirees.

 LHC placed the London Bridge about 1 year after Paige appeared as “Queen of the Fleet.”
 McCulloch was advertising it way before.

-And hey, maybe you will enjoy yourself so much you will want to live in Lake Havasu City year round!
+And hopefully you will enjoy yourself so much you will want to live in there year round!

-This next article (April 16, 1969) mentions Robert McCulloch as regatta chairman and details information about the boats entered.
-Probably because it’s in the “Outdoor” section of the paper.
+This next article (April 16, 1969) is one of the few to mention Robert McCulloch as regatta chairman.
+It details information about the boats entered.

-With the exception of the last, this next set of clippings refer to Paige as “graduating from Van Nuys High School.”
+With the exception of the last, this next set of Regatta Queen promotion clippings refer to Paige as “graduating from Van Nuys High School.

 I have researched classmates.com for many hours, in the years she would have attended and/or graduated: 1959-1962.

-I have been unable to find any Paige Young or Diana Cotterell in the VNHS yearbook, nor can I find her class photo in yearbooks of Grant High School, North Hollywood High School or Birmingham High School, all high schools near VNHS.
+I have been unable to find any Paige Young or Diana Cotterell in the VNHS yearbook.
+I cannot find her class photo in yearbooks of Grant High School, North Hollywood High School, or Birmingham High School.
+These are all high schools near VNHS.

-It’s possible Paige dropped out of high school after the 9th grade, 1959.
-Her grandfather, Ned LaRocca, died in November of that year.
-Many of the interviews from 69 state she began painting professionally at age 16.
+I think Paige dropped out of high school after the 9th grade, 1959.
+Her grandfather, Ned LaRocca, died in November of that same year.
+She would have been only 15 or 16 years old.
+Many of the interviews from 1969 state she began painting professionally at age 16.

-If she did attend or graduate from a high school, it definitely wasn’t Van Nuys High School.
+If Paige did attend or graduate from a high school, it definitely wasn’t Van Nuys High School.

-The wire service photos never mention Paige’s title of Playboy Playmate, but the local Lake Havasu City paper does.
+The wire service photos you have been looking at never mention Paige’s title of Playboy Playmate, but the local Lake Havasu City paper does.

 The terms Playmate and Bunny became interchangeable in the media very quickly.
 Here is another example; ad from a Fresno mall appearance with Paige and Lisa Baker.

-Playmate of the Year 1967, Lisa Baker, was also supposedly on the Winters show according to some of her press.
+Playmate of the Year 1967, Lisa Baker, was also (I have read) on the Winters show according to some of her press.

 I’ve been unable to find any credits for Paige or Lisa on the Jonathan Winters Show 1967-1969.
 The show was filmed at CBS Television City on Fairfax, as was Playboy After Dark.
 PAD ran from 68-70.